elasticdotventures/dotfiles/README.md

 # or checkout the repo, 85% of the "finished" work is presently in the [bash.🔨/]() folder.
 ```

-# _b00t_: what i'm building.
-  WIZARD-MENU/CLI SYSTEM-ENGINEERING POLY-INTERFACE "GLUE" of many BEST PRACTICES for anybody that desires a "DONT MAKE ME THINK MORE THAN I NEED TO" KISS approach to TECHNICAL SYSTEMS ENGINEERING accomplished through EASY-IDEMPOTENT DETERMINISTIC (meaning predictable) CONTAINER DESIGN/INTEGRATION/LIFECYCLE.

-  A FULL LIFECYCLE OPEN-SOURCE SYSTEMS TOOL:
-    INCEPTION, CREATION, AND DETERMINISTIC OPERATION FROM DEV TO RELEASE => [ COMPLIANCE, LOGGING, CYBER-SECURITY ] TO EXIT

 # _b00t_: A View from the Ground Up